bennylut/pkm/docs/repositories.md

 url
 : the base url of the repository

-#### Example
+Add an instance of this repository using the command
 ```console
 $> pkm repo add repo-name simple +url="https://.."
 ```

 ### "Download-Torch" Repository (experimental)

-A repository that automatically download torch to match your gpu type
+Repository that automatically download a torch version that best match your gpu type

 #### Installation
 ```console